Best Hawaii Beaches for Tweens (Ages 8-12)

 Tunnels Beach (Makua), North Shore

 Tunnels Beach is named for the underwater lava tubes that create an incredible snorkeling landscape.
 In summer when the water is calm, this is a tween snorkeling paradise.
 The reef sits close to shore and is full of life.
 In winter, the waves are too big for kids, so time your visit for May through September.
-Street parking is limited and fills up early, so plan to arrive by 8 AM.
-Pack your polarized sunglasses for the drive - the Na Pali coast views on the way are unreal.
+Note: access is now via the Haena State Park reservation system at gohaena.com - book ahead for non-residents.
+Pack your polarized sunglasses for the drive.
+The Na Pali coast views on the way are unreal.

 Poipu Beach Park, South Shore

 Poipu is great for all ages, but tweens will love the snorkeling on the rocky side of the beach.
-The waves on the open side are good for boogie boarding when conditions are right.
+Waves on the open side are good for boogie boarding when conditions are right.
 And the chance to see a monk seal hauled out on the sand is a big deal for kids this age.
-There is a lifeguard, restrooms, and showers.
+(Stay 50 feet back.
+Monk seals are critically endangered and federal law is strict.)
+There's a lifeguard, restrooms, and showers.
 We always have our waterproof phone pouch along so the kids can take underwater photos of the fish they find.

 What to Pack for Tween Beach Days

 Your packing list evolves as your kids grow.
-Tweens need their own snorkel gear, a rash guard for sun protection, reef-safe sunscreen, water shoes for rocky entries, and a refillable water bottle they will actually use.
+Tweens need their own snorkel gear, a rash guard for sun protection, reef-safe sunscreen (Hawaii Act 104 - they will check at certain beaches), water shoes for rocky entries, and a refillable water bottle they will actually use.
 Throw in an action camera so they can document their adventures and a portable speaker for downtime.
-And please, for the love of everything, bring enough food.
+And please, bring enough food.
 Tweens eat like they are training for the Olympics.
+(Costco Iwilei is the good one for stocking up on Oahu.
+Kapolei has the better gas line.
+Local intel.)

 Tips for Beach Days with Tweens

 Give them some independence.
-Let them snorkel ahead of you a bit, explore the tide pools without hovering, and pick the next beach to visit.
+Let them snorkel ahead of you a bit, explore the tide pools without hovering, pick the next beach to visit.
 Tweens who feel trusted will have a better time and you will too.
-Set device-free hours - the rule in our family is no screens at the beach, and Hawaii makes that an easy sell.
-And take pictures, because these beach days with your tweens are some of the best days of parenthood.
+Set device-free hours.
+The rule in our family is no screens at the beach, and Hawaii makes that an easy sell.
+Take pictures, because these beach days with your tweens are some of the best days of parenthood.